doctorfree/nvim-lazyman/README.md

 ### The nvims shell function

-The `lazyman` installation and configuration automatically configures convenience aliases and an `nvims` shell function for the supported Lazyman Neovim configurations.
+The `lazyman` installation and configuration automatically configures convenience aliases and an `nvims` shell function for the installed Lazyman Neovim configurations.
 See `~/.config/nvim-Lazyman/.lazymanrc`.

 <details><summary>View the .lazymanrc shell aliases and zsh nvims function</summary>